smcck222/irws-search-engine/README.md

 ## Evaluating the Results

-To evaluate the results against a QRel file using `trec_eval` run either of the following commands:
+To evaluate the results against a QRels file using `trec_eval` run either of the following commands:

 ```
 ./eval.sh <QRELS_FILE> <RESULTS_FILE>